Greenbrier - Great Supplier To The Railroads

-We recently published an article about the two Canadian Railroads - Canadian National (NYSE:CNI) and Canadian Pacific (NYSE:CP), and I wanted to follow up that piece with a review of one of the railroad's key suppliers: rail car manufacturer, lessor, and repair company Greenbrier Companies Inc. (NYSE:GBX).
+We recently published an article about the two Canadian railroads - Canadian National (NYSE:CNI) and Canadian Pacific (NYSE:CP), and I wanted to follow up that piece with a review of one of the railroad's key suppliers: rail car manufacturer, lessor, and repair company Greenbrier Companies, Inc. (NYSE:GBX).

 The reason I like pairing my railroad investments with suppliers to those railroads is simply that one company's capital expenditure is another company's revenue.
 By pairing these investments together, I feel that I'm capturing more of the economic rents as possible.
-There are many excellent suppliers to the railroads (Westinghouse Air Brake supplies Positive Train Control components, Stella Jones supplies railway ties etc.), but Greenbrier is one of the most unique in that it trades for a significant discount relative to forecasted future cash flows.
+There are many excellent suppliers to the railroads (Westinghouse Air Brake (NYSE:WAB) supplies Positive Train Control components, Stella Jones (OTC:STLJF) supplies railway ties etc.), but Greenbrier is one of the most unique in that it trades for a significant discount relative to forecasted future cash flows.

 The Business

 Greenbrier designs, builds, and repairs freight cars in North America and Europe.
 In addition, the company also builds freight cars and rail castings in Brazil, South America's largest freight rail market.
-Finally, Greenbrier owns a lease fleet of 9,000 rail cars and performs management services on an additional 268,000.
+Finally, the company owns a lease fleet of 9,000 rail cars and performs management services on an additional 268,000.
 The lease business, which represents a much more predictable earnings stream, has shown the most robust growth over the past three years.
-I favor Greenbrier as an investment because it sits at the intersection of a long term growth in the products it sells and maintains and the need to replace the ageing rolling stock fleet.
-Thus, for long term investors, the current share presents a golden opportunity in my view.
+I favor Greenbrier as an investment because it sits at the intersection of a long-term growth in the products it sells and maintains and the need to replace the ageing rolling stock fleet.
+Thus, for long-term investors, the current share presents a golden opportunity in my view.

 Financial Results